 This unique, innovative, and first-of-its kind joint program was approved by the Texas Higher Education Coordinating Board (THECB) in 2000 with the induction of 20 mid-career professionals from Texas.
 The second induction in 2004 was 14 mid-career professionals from 5 states: Arizona, Indiana, Montana, Nevada, and Texas.
 Graduates are in a variety of instructional, supervisory, and administrative positions across the education and training professions.
 We are now completing students from the fourth cohort.

-The program utilizes a variety of delivery methods with primary tools utilizing eCampus (a virtual learning environment used to access course material), WebMeeting (an internet discussion software), Skype, and occasionally Interactive Video Conferencing (ITV).
+The program utilizes a variety of delivery methods with primary tools utilizing eCampus or Blaclboard (virtual learning environments used to access course material), WebEx (an internet discussion software), Skype, and occasionally Interactive Video Conferencing (ITV).
 During the first two years of the program, students will have at least two courses each semester commonly delivered asynchronous with the possibility of live sessions scheduled to supplement the course.
 In addition to courses, the cohort will work together on a regular basis including face-to-face meetings at campus and professional locations.

 Admission reviews take place every two years.
 Admission for Fall 2015 is now closed.
 The next cohort review process will open again January 2, 2017, for Fall 2017 admission.
 We will start reviewing applications April 1, 2017.
 In order for you to prepare for this experience and complete this degree program, both institutions have outlined program expectations.
 Applicants will be expected to make adjustments in their lives to fulfill the requirements for this program.
-View current D@D brochure (interactive).
+View D@D current brochure.